josephDev123/josephDev123/README.md

  I am a MERN stack developer with experience in building dynamic and scalable web applications.

 As a MERN stack developer, I specialize in building applications using MongoDB, Express.js, React, and Node.js.
-I have a deep understanding of the full stack development process and am able to use Tools and programming features to scale and optimized systems/Software for an excellent user experience.
+I have a deep understanding of the full stack development process and am able to use Tools and programming features to scale and optimize systems/Software for an excellent user experience.

 In addition to my technical skills, I am a team player with excellent communication and problem-solving skills.
 I am passionate about learning new technologies and techniques to improve the quality and efficiency of my work.